yuvaldori/gigaspaces-wiki-jekyll/xap100/a-typical-sba-application.markdown

 - business logic units, which are essentially POJOs that process events delivered from the messaging component.
 - a data component, that holds the state required for the business logic implementation.

-The processing unit is built as an extension of the [{%color orange%}Spring{%endcolor%}](http://www.springframework.org/) application context, so the development of a processing unit looks just like the normal development of any Spring application context.
+The processing unit is built as an extension of the [Spring](http://www.springframework.org/) application context, so the development of a processing unit looks just like the normal development of any Spring application context.
 In addition to the standard Spring framework, it provides specific components designed primarily to enable rapid development of SOA/EDA-based applications.
 These components are explained below.

 {% anchor event_containers %}